Hosting and bandwidth provided by MacHost.

 How do you upgrade the RAM in the MacBook Pro?
 How much RAM of what type does it support?

 Page 83 of the original MacBook Pro User's Guide notes that "Apple recommends that you have an Apple-certified technician install memory.
-Consult the service and support information that came with your computer for instructions on how to contact Apple for service.
-If you attempt to install memory and damage your equipment, such damage is not covered by the limited warranty on your computer."
+Consult the service and support information that came with your computer for instructions on how to contact Apple for service."

 Has two memory slots that you access by removing the memory door in the battery bay.
 Your MacBook Pro comes with a minimum of 512 megabytes (MB) of 667 MHz Double Data Rate (DDR2) Synchronous Dynamic Random-Access Memory (SDRAM) installed.